szyao/STDD/README.md

 # STDD
-The code for STDD: Spatio-Temporal Dual Diffusion for Video Generation
+- The code for STDD: Spatio-Temporal Dual Diffusion for Video Generation

+We will release the code in a few months.